objectbox/objectbox-dart/README.md

 Internally, ObjectBox uses [FlatBuffers](https://google.github.io/flatbuffers/) to store objects.
 There are two basic ways make the conversion: generated binding code or implicit FlatBuffers conversion.
-The latter is only used by the minimal Python binding because this was the quickest way to get to a first version.
+In order to require as little setup as possible and to define entity classes directly in Dart code, the latter is used in this binding.